regulyagoston/BA21_Coding/Help/help_rmarkdown.md

     3.3.
 Install another **tex/latex** engine if *tinytex* does not work...
       - An alternative **tex/latex** engine is *MikTex*.
           * Follow the steps written in [Søren L Kristiansen's blog](https://medium.com/@sorenlind/create-pdf-reports-using-r-r-markdown-latex-and-knitr-on-windows-10-952b0c48bfa9)
-          * Alternatvely you can watch this old [video](https://www.youtube.com/watch?v=k-xSGZ-RLBU&ab_channel=OutLieer) on how to install it in RStudio.
+          * Alternatively you can watch this old [video](https://www.youtube.com/watch?v=k-xSGZ-RLBU&ab_channel=OutLieer) on how to install it in RStudio.
       - Try to stick with *tinytex* as much as possible, these alternatives are not as stable.
 However, sometimes I have found this is the only solution...